Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 state, the negotiation is finished.
 We can now use the UUID to check the current status of the negotiation using an endpoint on the consumer side.

-> Please in case you have some issues with the jq option, not that it's not mandatory and you can
-> drop it from the command.

 ```bash
 curl -X GET "http://localhost:29193/api/v1/data/contractnegotiations/<contract negotiation id, returned by the negotiation call>" \
     --header 'Content-Type: application/json' \